Can Poverty Cycle Be Eradicated In Developing Countries?

 How Can Youth Participate In Poverty Eradication?

 Youth participation in poverty eradication is essential.
 Young people make up a large and growing share of the world’s population, and they have the potential to be powerful agents of change.
+Since young people can become argents of change then we need to empower them so that they do well this responsibility.

 Here are some ways that youth can participate in poverty eradication: